 Workflows module allows to build workflows to sort messages, assign them to the right person, send predefined emails and even create SLA-like workflows.
 Workflows are similar to Gmail filters or rules in other email clients.

 Workflows are configured on a per-mailbox basis, so you should look for Workflows under mailbox menu (not in the main top menu).
-Each workflow triggers once per conversation and this can not be changed (see this).

 There are two main types of workflows: Automatic and Manual.

 Automatic workflows are running in the background and check conversations for matching conditions and carry out specified actions automatically.
 If automatic workflow does not contain any date-related conditions (Waiting Since, Date Created, Last User Reply, Last Customer Reply), it is executed when a new message is created or some condition’s value changes (for example, conversation status changes).

 A Manual workflow doesn’t do anything until you execute it for a conversation.
 For example when a customer emails in with a specific question, you can execute a workflow to send a reply, add a tag and assign it to someone on your team.